finos/morphir/docs/users-guide/decorators users guide.md

 }
 ```
 The above example is a sample config file structure.
 The config file should contain key-value pairs in a JSON format, where the key is the attribute name, and the value is the attribute description.
+The attribute description should include:
+- a display name which will be used in Morphir Web
+- an entry point which is a reference to the type that describes the shape of your decoration
-The attribute description should include an entrypoint in the form of an [FQName](https://package.elm-lang.org/packages/finos/morphir-elm/latest/Morphir.IR.FQName) (this is the type describing your custom attribute), a display name, and a path to the IR file containing your type model
+  - this should be in the form of a fully-qualified name with the package name, module name and local name separated by `:`
+- and a path to the IR file containing your type model
+  - the entry point specified above needs to align exactly with the IR specified here so make sure that:
+    - the name of the package defined in the `morphir.json` of this IR matches with the first part of the entry point
+    - there is a module in the IR that matches the second part of the entry point
+    - there is a type in that module that matches the third part of the entry point

-### Attribute file
+### Decoration file
 ```
 {
 	"Morphir.Reference.Model.Issues.Issue401:bar": {